Understanding the Importance of Cat Scratching

 The Importance of Consistency in Addressing Inappropriate Scratching Behavior

-When addressing inappropriate scratching behavior in cats, it’s crucial to be consistent in providing appropriate outlets for scratching behavior and redirecting behavior towards those surfaces.
+When addressing inappropriate scratching behavior in cats, it’s crucial to be consistent in providing appropriate outlets for scratching behavior and redirecting behavior toward those surfaces.
 Inconsistency can lead to confusion and frustration for cats, making it difficult to learn the desired behavior.
 By consistently providing appropriate resources and redirecting behavior towards those surfaces, we can ensure that our cats understand what is expected of them and feel secure and comfortable in their environment.

 The Connection Between Cat Scratching Behavior and Human Health